Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Experimental results and beam imaging

-The final series of experiments was performed using the fabricated binary axicons.
-The resulting quasi--Bessel beams are shown in Fig.~\ref{fig:axicons_exp}.
-For the axicon with the topological charge $m = 3$ (Fig.~\ref{fig:axicons_exp}(a)), three intensity lobes are clearly visible, consistent with the expected topological charge.
-At short propagation distances, these lobes partially overlap and form a characteristic Y-shaped pattern, which is typical for binary axicons due to the limited spatial separation between the initial diffraction maxima.
+Finally, we experimentally investigated the fabricated binary axicons.
+The resulting quasi--Bessel beams are shown in Figures~\ref{fig:twisted_light_exp}(c) and (d).
+For the axicon with the topological charge $m = 3$ (see Figure~\ref{fig:twisted_light_exp}(c)), three intensity lobes are clearly visible, as expected.
+At short propagation distances, these lobes partially overlap and form a characteristic Y-shaped pattern, typical for binary axicons due to the limited spatial separation between the initial diffraction maxima.

-In contrast, the axicon with $m = 10$ produces a well-resolved multi-lobe ring (Fig.~\ref{fig:axicons_exp}(b)), in good agreement with the simulated patterns in Fig.~\ref{fig:axicons_sim}.
+In contrast, the axicon with $m = 10$ produces a well-resolved multi-lobe ring (see Figure~\ref{fig:twisted_light_exp}(d)), in good agreement with the simulated patterns in Figures~\ref{fig:spp_axicon_sim}(c) and (d).
 Both axicons exhibit weak spiral-like background features associated with the binary phase discretization.

 Measured power losses did not exceed $30\%$, indicating high transmission and good mode quality.
 As the propagation distance increased, the ring radius expanded while the internal lobe structure remained nearly unchanged, consistent with the expected behavior of quasi--Bessel beams with low angular divergence.